 Give Your Child the Chance to Just Be

 Quiet time is good for personal growth and self-reflection.
 That could mean some quiet time playing alone, or even letting them color while you work around the house.
-Allowing your child to choose his own adventure can inspire him to be a leader (at least in their own life).
+Allowing your child to choose his own adventure can inspire him to be a leader (at least in her own life).
 It might sound a bit nuts, but let him move forward on his own, and learn from himself.
 Many parents labor under the illusion that more equals safer when it comes to their kids’ future security.
 With all the pressure to give our kids a leg up on a successful adulthood, it’s easy to lose sight of the important fact that we’re all on the same team.

 Allow Your Child to Make Decisions